 Cost of Testing Dengue Rs.
 3000-5000/- Rs.
 300-400/-

 Total Cost Approx. Rs.
 1, 00, 000/- Negligible

-It sounds sensible to avoid private hospitals and opt for the government ones, but the problem is there aren’t enough beds available at the government run medical centres.
+It sounds sensible to avoid private hospitals and opt for the government ones, but the problem is there aren’t enough beds available at the government-run medical centers.
 Also, the government infrastructure isn’t top class and trying to arrange platelets will take ages compared to getting treatment at a private hospital.
-However the monumental cost of treatment is putting patients in a quandary and they aren’t sure how to deal with it.
-That’s the reason many state governments, including Delhi government have issued guidelines putting the cap on dengue test at Rs.
-600 and negotiating with private hospitals to bring down the per unit cost of SDP.
+However, the monumental cost of treatment is putting patients in a quandary and they aren’t sure how to deal with it.
+That’s the reason many state governments, including the Delhi government, have issued guidelines putting the cap on dengue test at Rs.
+600 and negotiating with private hospitals to bring down the per-unit cost of SDP.

 However, these are measures taken to handle the current crisis and this may not become a rule forever.
 As dengue cases will come down, so will the government regulations.

 In that scenario, what are you left with?
 What are your plans to combat such a disease over which you have no control?
 Even if you have maintained hygiene where you live and work and ensured that there is no breeding ground for mosquitoes in your area, you can’t be sure of places you visit for work or for shopping or just hanging out.
 What if you contact the disease and then suddenly have to bear the cost of treatment with no proper planning about it?

 The answer is – get a health insurance policy!

 Yes, buying an insurance policy becomes absolutely necessary to avoid getting stuck in such unfortunate situations.
 Even though the companies have started issuing policies targeting dengue, it may not make much sense to have a separate policy only for dengue treatment.
 Even if the premium is low, it would still be an additional expense.